udacity/frontend-nanodegree-resume/README.md

                  employer: string
                  title: string
                  location: string
-                 dates: string (works with a hyphen between them)
+                 dates: string (Can be 'in progress')
                  description: string
             display: function taking no parameters